 With college costs and student debt on the rise, the choices that American families make when searching for and selecting a college have never been more important.
 Access to better data will help students choose colleges that will help them learn, graduate, and find jobs.
 Access to better data will help colleges assess how well they help all types of students succeed during and after college.
 Better information can unite students, parents, advisers, policymakers, and institutions on goals to lower costs and to help more students graduate.

 - FARE College: Food Allergy Program

 Food Allergy Research & Education organization launched the College Food Allergy Program with the goal of developing a comprehensive program to improve the safety and quality of life for college students with food allergies.

 - National Center on Secondary Education and Transition

 Provides a parent brief titled, Parenting Post-Secondary Students with Disabilities: Becoming the Mentor, Advocate, and Guide Your Young Adult Needs.

 - PACER Center- National Parent Center on Transition and Employment

 Founded in 2014, PACER’s National Parent Center on Transition and Employment builds on PACER’s decades of experience providing high quality assistance and support to parents, youth, and professionals on transition topics.
 This innovative new project will keep the needs of families at the forefront and help youth with disabilities find success in postsecondary education, employment, and life in the community.

 - Parents’ Guide to the Family Educational Rights and Privacy Act: Rights Regarding Children’s Education Records

-The following questions and answers are intended to help you understand your rights as a parent under FERPA.
+The U.S. Department of Education provides commonly asked questions and answers, intended to help you understand your rights as a parent under FERPA.